 Quartz kitchen countertops Parkland, FL residents treasure from New York Quartz are a popular option for both kitchen and bathroom remodeling endeavors.
 This article aims to provide an overview of this wonderful material and its many advantages.

-Quartz vs Quartzite: What’s The Difference?
+Quartz vs. Quartzite: What’s the Difference?

-Why Quartz Instead Of Natural Stone?
+Why Quartz Instead of Natural Stone?

-The natural heritage of quartzite and the resulting quartz surface materials is evident in the names of some of the major suppliers of quartz countertops – Cambria is named after the Cambrian Mountains range in Wales, while Caesarstone is named after the Caesarea region in Israel.
+The natural heritage of quartzite and the resulting quartz surface materials is evident in the names of some of the major suppliers of quartz countertops.
+Cambria is named after the Cambrian Mountains range in Wales, while Caesarstone is named after the Caesarea region in Israel.

 Advantages of Quartz Countertops

-Sanitary & Sanitizable
+Sanitary and Sanitizable